 - missions in geostationary orbit should be sent to a higher ‘graveyard orbit’ at the end of their lives, keeping out of the way of functioning satellites

 - collision avoidance should take place when feasible, as well as minimizing the risk of casualties on the ground due to re-entries

-As summarised in ESA’s latest Space Debris Environment Report, most operators of satellites in geostationary orbit comply to these guidelines, but less than 60% of those flying in low-Earth orbit adhere (and only 20% in orbits above 650 km).
+As summarized in ESA’s latest Space Debris Environment Report, most operators of satellites in geostationary orbit comply to these guidelines, but less than 60% of those flying in low-Earth orbit adhere (and only 20% in orbits above 650 km or 400 mi).
 Several countries have also conducted anti-satellite tests over the years.

 ESA’s Space Safety program – Europe’s response